• Skip to main content

 Where to Stay at the Dead Sea

-The Dead Sea is a tourist hot spot, especially for leisure travelers.
-The lowest spot on earth, the Dead Sea is one of the world’s saltiest bodies of water, and an unforgettable place to visit in Israel.
+The Dead Sea location is unique lowest spot on earth, the Dead Sea is one of the world’s saltiest bodies of water, and an unforgettable place to visit in Israel.

 A couple of hotel options include the Daniel Dead Sea Spa Hotel or the David Dead Sea Resort.